More options are needed for the treatment of refractory mCRC

 LONSURF: The first and only oral oncolytic combination tablet for your patients with refractory mCRC3

 LONSURF® (trifluridine and tipiracil) tablets are indicated for the treatment of patients with metastatic colorectal cancer (mCRC) who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan‑based chemotherapy, an anti‑VEGF biological therapy, and if RAS wild type, an anti‑EGFR therapy.3

-The efficacy and safety profile of LONSURF were studied in RECOURSE, an international, randomized, double‑blind, placebo-controlled phase 3 trial involving 800 patients with previously‑treated mCRC.3,4 All patients had KRAS wild‑type or mutated tumors.3
+The efficacy and safety profile of LONSURF (studied under TAS-102) in RECOURSE, an international, randomized, double‑blind, placebo-controlled phase 3 trial involving 800 patients with previously‑treated mCRC.3,4 All patients had KRAS wild‑type or mutated tumors.3

 In the trial, randomized patients received at least 2 prior regimens of standard chemotherapy and were refractory to or were failing all of the therapies mentioned above within 3 months.3,4 Disease progression was based on imaging during or within 3 months of the last administration of each of the standard chemotherapies.2

 Consider LONSURF as a balanced option for appropriate patients

 LONSURF was studied under TAS-102 in the RECOURSE trial3,4

 - Patients had an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1, ranging from 27 to 82 years of age